MehreenRashid12/ClassRoutine_backtracking/README.md

 		sudo apt install nodejs
 		sudo apt install npm

-- In both the project folder and data_handler folder the following commands need to be executed:
+- In the main project folder, code folder and data_handler folder the following commands need to be executed:

 		npm i